Cysharp/ConsoleAppFramework/ReadMe.md

 }
 ```

-You can execute command like `SampleApp.exe -name "foo" -no 3`.
+You can execute command like `SampleApp.exe -name "foo" -repeat 5`.

 The Option parser is no longer needed.
 You can also use the `OptionAttribute` to describe the parameter.